PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 - DrawOval
 - DrawImage

-You can move your figures around on the canvas by supplying the Figure ID the **x,y delta** to move.
+You can move your figures around the canvas by supplying the Figure ID the **x,y delta** to move.
 It does not move to an absolute position, but rather an offset from where the figure is now.
 (Use Relocate to move to a specific location)

     graph.MoveFigure(my_circle, 10, 10)